mjackson/node/doc/api/http.markdown

 response (e.g., 400 Bad Request) if the client should not continue to send the request body.

-Note that when this event is emitted and handled, the `request` event will not be emitted.
+Note that when this event is emitted and handled the `'request'` event will not be emitted.

 ### Event: 'upgrade'